an exclusive members-only daycare program

 Learning to Rest Is Important Too

 At Enrichment Club, your dog is encouraged to self-regulate and learn when to and how to rest.
-There are designated rest times where your dog can enjoy mental stimulation rather than physical activity or they may even get a massage!
+There are designated rest times where your dog can enjoy mental stimulation rather than physical activity.
 In Traditional Daycare some dogs will give themselves a break, others will run until they are forced to take a break.
 Meaningful rest is difficult to do in a large group of dogs.

 You must purchase a membership for your dog and you have scheduled days to bring your dog.
 This gives us a predictable group of dogs to schedule activities for.
 Traditional Daycare is not exclusive, there are no reservations or memberships required.
 This means, you never know what dogs will be in the group that day.